AutoFile: Wholesale, Exempt and Untaxed Transactions

-We're working on ways to better support exempt product categorization for other carts moving forward.
-However, because of this current limitation, if you are not yet able to categorize your exempt products, if you enroll in AutoFile, we will view all of your transactions as taxable when we file your returns.
+If you are not yet able to categorize your exempt products and if you enroll in AutoFile, we will view all of your transactions as taxable when we file your returns.

 - This means we'll report to the state that all of your sales during your entire filing period should be taxed, which will result in filing a payment that's closer to the estimate you see in the Expected Sales Tax Due Report, rather than the amount you see in your Actual Sales Tax Collected Report.

 - If you're currently selling (or plan to sell) a large amount of exempt or nontaxable items, this may calculate a much higher total of what's owed and you'll end up paying the uncollected taxes out of pocket on all transactions.